Sindisil/lned/docs/dev/design.md

 undone via the undo function.
 A few are even simpler, and consider it dirty after the first change -- even undo doesn't clear the flag.

+Lned implementation should probably be:

+1. Hash undo stack after initial file read or after (e) command.
+In the latter case, the (e)'s undo record should include the previous hash.
+2. Whenever the buffer's dirty status is queried:
+    a.
+Compute the undo stack's hash if none is cached
+    b.
+Report dirty buffer if current hash differs from initial hash.
+3. If the undo buffer changes, clear the cached hash.
+4. If a (w) command is issued that writes the whole file (ie., Address is None or spans all lines), compute a new initial hash.

 ### Undo/Redo

 Two design quesions are fundamental to the undo/redo design: